actions-on-google/appactions-fitness-kotlin/README.md

-# App Actions fitness sample
+# App Actions fitness basic sample

 This is a sample Fitness application that allows displaying workout information as well as starting and stopping a workout.
 By implementing [App Actions](https://developers.google.com/assistant/app/),